Vivify-Ideas/node-printer-utilities/README.md

 # Node Printer utility for Electron/NodeJS Applications

+## Note

+The package is still in Alpha testing.
+If you encounter any problems or dificulties running it, feel free to open an issue.

 ## Development of this package

 To be able to recompile this package, you will have to install ```wkhtmltox``` native package that can be found on this [link.](https://wkhtmltopdf.org/downloads.html)